jgretton/frontend-mentor/app/challenges/1/README.md

 ### What I learned

 I found that taking a step back and focusing on using the correct semantic markup was a challenge.
 In previous projects I feel as though I just threw divs everywhere.
 Learning the correct use for each element was fun.
-My main takeaway was finding out that its okay to use <section> within an <article> element.
-Previously I thought <article> was only part of the <section>.
+My main takeaway was finding out that its okay to use `<section>` within an `<article>` element.

 ## Author